Jasbir96/Full_stack_may_2023/React/9_React_interview/1_react_rendering/rendering.md

 2. Update few changes  : update the state
 * React will create another VDOM and then it will compare with the previous virtual DOM.
 * This process of comparing our old VDOM with new virtual is Known as `Reconcilation`
-* React uses an algorithm known `Diffing alogorithm` to compare your Old VDOM with new VDOM.
+* React uses an algorithm known `Diffing algorithm` to compare your Old VDOM with new VDOM.
 * Time complexity of our Diffing Algorithm  -> O(n)

 3. Updating the Real DOM: